SachinSaj/Paper_Publication---Biomedical_Image_Segmentation_Using_SegAN_Architecture/README.md

 - This Paper was present in this conference " The International Conference on Automation, Signal Processing, Instrumentation and Control (i'CASIC 2020) " on Feb 2020
 - Publisher: Springer (Germany Based)
+- The presentation slides are also uploaded in this repository.
-- Paper is not uploaded, as it not published online yet
+- Paper is not uploaded, as it not published online yet.

-#### If any idea or code used from this repository, kindly cite our paper.
+### If any idea or code used from this repository, kindly cite our paper.